Maddog241/rbrt/log.md

 - continue the previous task
 - take the camera out of the integrator struct.
 The integrator should be isolated from the camera.
 - when the light does not hit any object in the scene, it should return a background color, which should also be placed in the scene struct.

+## 23.7.23

+- complete the direct integrator: support specular transmission and reflection
+- fix path integrator: the sampling seems to be wrong
+- enable nee + mis in path integrator